 The Delta College Foundation began in November 1978, when three men - Stuart Bergstein, Donald J. Carlyon and Everett Luce - signed articles of incorporation for a new organization.
 The Foundation became officially incorporated by the State of Michigan on January 12, 1979.
 The purpose of this tax-exempt entity was simple – "to receive and distribute gifts, bequests, contributions, grants, etc., for the benefit of Delta College."

-The Foundation has ranked in the top 20 community colleges in the realm of fundraising since the mid 1990s, ranking as high as third in the nation in 1999.
-In 2012, it ranked fifth in the nation!
-In 2015, it ranked as the top community college in Michigan in its fundraising efforts.
+The Foundation has ranked in the top 20 community colleges in the realm of fundraising since the mid 1990s, ranking as high as third in the nation in 1999 and again in 2015.
+In 2015, it also ranked as the top community college in Michigan in its fundraising efforts.
 Our current Board continues to ensure that financial support is being provided to Delta College students with a margin of excellence unlike any other institution.

 Today's Delta College students range from high school students taking classes to older adults returning to college for a fresh start.
 The main campus has been expanded and renovated (with more than $100 million in changes since 1999), and Delta College has established three off-campus centers – the Planetarium & Learning Center in Bay City, the Midland Center, and the Ricker Center in Saginaw – to better serve each community.